RealKevinApetrei/HiLo/README.md

 1. Run setup.py via Python3

 ----------------------------------------------------------
-Please look at the different version of the game.
+Please look at the different versions of the game.